RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_essentials_database.md

 # Resource: rediscloud_essentials_database

-The Essentials Database data source allows access to the details of an existing database within your Redis Enterprise Cloud account.
+This data source allows access to the details of an existing database within your Redis Enterprise Cloud account.

+-> **Note:** This is for databases within Essentials Subscriptions only.
+See also `rediscloud_database` (Pro) and `rediscloud_active_active_subscription_database`.

 ## Example Usage